Chlorophytum is native to South Africa and is found appealing for the beauty of its foliage.

 - Chlorophytum roots hate having too much water.

-Double-check that the pot has a hole in the bottom.
+First of all, double-check that the pot has a hole in the bottom.

-Increase drainage with a layer of gravel or clay pebbles along the bottom of the pot, to make water flow through more easily.
+After that, increase drainage with a layer of gravel or clay pebbles along the bottom of the pot, to make water flow through more easily.

 - Good soil mix is needed.